-- Participate cooperatively and civilly. - Be committed to achieving a balanced environmentally, economically, culturally and community management regime for the catchment and Northland's freshwater. - Commit to open, honest and collaborative discussions and decision making. - Chatham House Rules will be followed.
-Members and participants in working groups are free to discuss matters with other parties - but not the media - but won't attribute people to the options or opinions discussed. - Contributions are made without prejudice i.e. nothing said within the group may be used in subsequent planning or legal processes except for any recommendations or agreements reached by the group. - Members are expected to show respect for other views and avoid promoting discord within the group. - Any public statements by the group must be agreed by the group and made through an agreed spokesperson.
-(This also applies to those technical advisors, staff and others who attend the meetings in support of the Mangere Catchment Group. - Support decisions and recommendations reached by consensus by the group in subsequent public discussion, including appearing at any subsequent hearing if requested.
+- Participate cooperatively and civilly. - Be committed to achieving a balanced - environmentally, economically, culturally and community - management regime for the catchment and Northland's freshwater. - Commit to open, honest and collaborative discussions and decision making. - Follow Chatham House Rules.
+Members and participants in working groups are free to discuss matters with other parties - but not the media - but won't attribute people to the options or opinions discussed. - Make contributions without prejudice i.e. nothing said within the group may be used in subsequent planning or legal processes except for any recommendations or agreements reached by the group. - Show respect for other views and avoid promoting discord within the group. - Make any public statements agreed by the group through an agreed spokesperson.
+(This also applies to those technical advisors, staff and others who attend the meetings in support of the Waitangi Catchment Group. - Support decisions and recommendations reached by consensus by the group in subsequent public discussion, including appearing at any subsequent hearing if requested.